Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelCommandManager.md

 ### Create(IViewModel viewModel)

 Registers the commands in a specific [IViewModel](#) instance.
-By subscribing to all commands, the CommandExecutedAsync can be intercepted.This method will automatically subscribe to the ClosedAsync event and unsubscribe all commands at that time.
+By subscribing to all commands, the CommandExecutedAsync can be intercepted.
+This method will automatically subscribe to the ClosedAsync event and unsubscribe all commands at that time.

 #### Parameters